jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     ![AutoEntry](img/1_autoEntry.png)

 * `.clearEntry(title, callFunction=True)`
-    This will clear the contents of the specified entry box.
+    This will clear the contents of the specified Entry.
     Set ```callFunction``` to be False, if you don't want to call any associated functions.

 * `.clearAllEntries(callFunction=True)`
-    This will clear all the entry boxes in the GUI.
+    This will clear all the Entries in the GUI.

 * `.setFocus(title)`
-    This will put the cursor in the specified entry box, so that the user can start typing without needing to click.
+    This will put the cursor in the specified Entry, so that the user can start typing without needing to click.

 #### Get Entries
 * `.getEntry(title)`
-    This will return the contents of the specified entry box.
+    This will return the contents of the specified Entry.
     NB. *numericEntries* always return a float.

 * `.getAllEntries()`
-    This will return the contents of all entries in the app, as a dictionary.
+    This will return the contents of all Entries in the app, as a dictionary.
     NB. *numericEntries* always return a float.

 ##Button